mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 - :ref:`FilterEvents <algm-FilterEvents-v1>` has refactored on splitting sample logs.
 - :ref:`FilterEvents <algm-FilterEvents-v1>` now copies units for the logs in the filtered workspaces
 - :ref:`SimpleShapeMonteCarloAbsorption <algm-SimpleShapeMonteCarloAbsorption>` has been added to simplify sample environment inputs for MonteCarloAbsorption
+- :ref:`IntegrateEllipsoids <algm-IntegrateEllipsoids-v1>` has the culling of the top one percent of the background events now as an optional input.
+- :ref:`IntegrateEllipsoidsTwoStep <algm-IntegrateEllipsoidsTwoStep-v1>` has the culling of the top one percent of the background events now as an optional input.

 Deprecated
 ##########